hossainlab/Biostat/content/syllabus/abstract.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Syllabus - Fundamental of Biostatistics" subtitle = ""
+title = "Fundamental of Biostatistics" subtitle = ""

 [design]